JayWood/the-seo-framework/readme.txt

 	* Functions have been put in their respective aptly named classes where applicable.
 	* Debugging has been modified to clean up the code greatly.
 * **Improved:**
-	* Hundreds of type optimization checks in if-statements, not only making it more readable, but also two to forty time less taxing on the CPU per optimization (count the Herz!).
+	* Hundreds of type optimization checks in if-statements, not only making it more readable, but also two to forty time less taxing on the CPU per optimization (count the Hertz!).
 	* Cached the SEO bar translations.
 	* render.class.php filters can now return empty string to disable its output.
 	* `The_SEO_Framework_Load::call_function()` consumes less memory.